elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 ### Direct Let's Encrypt emails to a "logging" mailbox

 Although Let's Encrypt does not require an email address, cert-managers seems to require all ClusterIssuers/Issuers to be configured with a syntactically valid email address.
 Said email address will receive notifications when certificates are close to expiry.
-Given that Compliant Kubernetes comes with [Cryptography](../ciso-guide/cryptography.md) dashboards, these emails do not seem useful. **Hence, ClusterIssuer emails should be directed to an address that has "logging" but not "alerting" status.**
+Given that Welkin comes with [Cryptography](../ciso-guide/cryptography.md) dashboards, these emails do not seem useful. **Hence, ClusterIssuer emails should be directed to an address that has "logging" but not "alerting" status.**

 ### Separate registered domains